 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience ecchymosis, constipation, nausea, pharyngitis, or rhinitis.
-Have patient report immediately to prescriber angina, severe dizziness, syncope, considerable arthralgia, tachycardia, arrhythmia, anxiety, flushing, dyspnea, excessive weight gain, or edema of extremities (HCAHPS).
+• Patient may experience bruising, constipation, itching, or rhinitis.
+Have patient report immediately to prescriber rash, severe nausea, vomiting, severe diarrhea, severe abdominal pain, flu-like symptoms, pharyngitis, difficulty breathing, angina, severe dizziness, passing out, severe joint pain, cough, tachycardia, arrhythmia, anxiety, flushing, shortness of breath, excessive weight gain, or swelling of arms or legs (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.